-Port Individual MAC address and Source Port Filtering
+Port Individual MAC Address and Source Port Filtering

 The KSZ8873MLL/FLL/RLL provide individual MAC address for port 1 and port 2 respectively.
+They can be set at Register 142-147 and 148-153.
+With this feature, the CPU connected to the port 3 can receive the packets from two internet subnets which has their own MAC address.

-They can be set at register 142-147 and 148-153.
-The packet will be filtered if its source address matches the MAC address of port 1 or port 2 when the register 21 and 37 bit 6 is set to 1 respectively.
+The packet will be filtered if its source address matches the MAC address of port 1 or port 2 when the Register 21 and 37 bit 6 is set to 1 respectively.
 For example, the packet will be dropped after it completes the loop of a ring network.